OW-Rep: Open World Object Detection with Instance Representation Learning: Experiments

 \subsection{Open-World Tracking}

-To validate the applicability of our method to downstream tasks, we conduct open-world tracking~\cite{liu2022opening} using the proposals and features obtained from the detector.
-In tracking scenarios, objects often become occluded or undergo deformation.
-By leveraging the semantic features extracted from each proposal, our method enables the tracker to re-identify objects more accurately.
-DeepSORT~\cite{wojke2017simple} is used as the tracker, which matches proposals across adjacent frames by combining the IoU of bounding boxes with the similarity of the detector's instance embeddings.
-The experiment is conducted on a subset of the TAO-OW dataset~\cite{liu2022opening}, which contains objects exhibiting dynamic movement.
-Note that the evaluation is performed only on unknown objects.
-The OWTA metric~\cite{liu2022opening} is used, which combines unknown detection recall with association accuracy.
+To validate the applicability of our method, which detects both known and unknown objects while extracting semantically rich features, we apply it to the downstream task of open-world tracking~\cite{liu2022opening}.
+In tracking scenarios, objects often become occluded or undergo deformation, making robust features essential for accurate re-identification.
+By detecting and extracting semantically rich embeddings of both known and unknown objects, our method helps the tracker associate objects more reliably under open-world conditions.
+We adopt DeepSORT~\cite{wojke2017simple} as the tracker, which matches proposals across adjacent frames by combining the IoU of bounding boxes with the similarity between the detector's instance embeddings.
+The experiment uses a subset of the TAO-OW dataset~\cite{liu2022opening} containing objects with dynamic motion.
+Evaluation focuses only on unknown objects, following the OWTA metric~\cite{liu2022opening}, which combines unknown detection recall with association accuracy.

-Experimental Results in Table~\ref{tab:tracking_result} shows that our method improves both the unknown object detection and the association accuracy between frames.
+As shown in Table~\ref{tab:tracking_result}, our method improves both unknown object detection performance and association accuracy across frames, demonstrating the robustness of our proposals and instance embeddings.
 Fig.~\ref{fig:track} illustrates an example tracking scenario.
-Using feature embeddings from \textit{PROB} fails to properly associate the rapidly moving \textit{squirrel}, even when it is successfully detected and meets the IoU threshold.
-This occurs because \textit{PROB}'s instance embeddings do not effectively capture its semantic characteristics.
-In contrast, our method learns semantically rich instance embeddings and successfully matches detections of squirrels' changing shapes.
+When using outputs of \textit{PROB}, tracker fails to properly track the rapidly moving \textit{squirrel}, even though the object is successfully detected and meets the IoU threshold.
+This suggests that the instance embeddings from \textit{PROB} do not effectively capture the object's semantic characteristics, resulting in unreliable embeddings under deformation.
+In contrast, our method learns semantically rich instance embeddings, enabling the tracker to successfully re-identify the squirrel despite its motion and shape change.